devdiogenes/dictionary_for_developers/README.md

  - Python: A programming language used for develop mobile apps, web back-ends, machine learning, etc.

  Frameworks:
- - VueJS: A JavaScript Framework, apparently the easer to learn.
+ - VueJS: A JavaScript Framework, apparently the easer to learn between three most famous.

 Tools:
  - diagrams.net: A free and open source tool for create and edit diagrams;